opf/openproject/docs/installation-and-operations/configuration/README.md

 rake attachments:copy_to[file]
 ```

-Note that you have to configure the respective storage (i.e. fog) beforehand as described in the previous section.
+> **NOTE:** that you have to configure the respective storage (i.e. fog) beforehand as described in the previous section.
-In the case of fog you only have to configure everything under `fog`, however.
+> In the case of fog you only have to configure everything under `fog`, however.
 Don't change `attachments_storage`
-to `fog` just yet.
+> to `fog` just yet.
 Instead leave it as `file`.
 This is because the current attachments storage is used as the source
-for the migration.
+> for the migration.

 ### direct uploads